 Payment Gateway – For eCommerce sites, a system to collect payment online.

 PDF (Portable Document Format) – a file format used to present documents in a manner independent of application software, hardware, and operating systems.
 Each PDF file encapsulates a complete description of a fixed-layout flat document, including the text, fonts, graphics, and other information needed to display it.
-(Wikipedia)
+(Wikipedia).
+Google does not index PDFs all the way.
+They don’t help with SEO.

 Periscope – A live video streaming app owned by Twitter.
-This may be going away since Twitter no has live video streaming on its mobile app.
+It has been incorporated into the Twitter live streaming system.

 Pinterest – “The World’s Catalog of Ideas” Where people go to plan how they’re going to spend their money.
 You can have a personal account with your personal email and a business account with a business email.
 Keep them separate.